HarvardOpenData/HODP-Docs/docs/installation.md

 ### Deepnote
 [Deepnote](https://deepnote.com/) is a site that allows you to run jupyter notebooks in the cloud.
 The nifty thing about Deepnote is that it allows for real-time collaboration (think Google docs style) and it saves you the hassle of having to download any packages or libraries!

-Deepnote is currently in beta.
-Here’s how to get access to an account:
+You can create an acount by signing up with your college email (or your GitHub account, if you like).

-- We'll send you all a link to a sample notebook.
+During bootcamps:

-- Press ```create account``` in the top right hand corner.
+- We'll send you all a link to the bootcamp's notebook.
 - Sign in with either Google or Github.
 - Press the blue ```Duplicate``` button (in the title bar next to ```View only```) to create your own copy of the notebook.

-To share your copy of the notebook, press the ```Share``` button in the top right hand corner.
+- To share your copy of the notebook, press the ```Share``` button in the top right hand corner.

 :::note